muckypaws/RetroCheats/COMMODORE/VIC20/Hektik/Hektik.md

                         (____/|_|

-This was interesting game code to find the Cheats.
+This was an interesting game code to find the Cheats.
 Follow these instructions exactly.

 1) Load the Initial Game Loader and Delete Line 101